httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Example-Dict:  a=1,    b=2;x=1;y=2,   c=(a   b   c)
 ~~~

-If included in the input string as-is, it would be:
+If included in the signature base without parameters, its value would be:

 ~~~
 "example-dict": a=1,    b=2;x=1;y=2,   c=(a   b   c)